Attraction-Repulsion Spectrum in Neighbor Embeddings: Appendix B. Data Sources and Transcriptomic Data Preprocessing

-To preprocess each dataset, we selected the 1000 most variable genes using the procedure from \citet{kobak2018art} with default parameters (for the mouse cortex dataset we used 3000 genes and \texttt{threshold=32}; \citealp{kobak2018art}) and followed the preprocessing pipeline from the same paper: normalized all counts by cell sequencing depth (sum of gene counts in each cell), multiplied by the median cell depth (or 1 million in case of mouse cortex data), applied $\log_2(x+1)$ transformation, did PCA, and retained 50 leading PCs.
+To preprocess each data set, we selected the 1000 most variable genes using the procedure from \citet{kobak2018art} with default parameters (for the mouse cortex data set we used 3000 genes and \texttt{threshold=32}; \citealp{kobak2018art}) and followed the preprocessing pipeline from the same paper: normalized all counts by cell sequencing depth (sum of gene counts in each cell), multiplied by the median cell depth (or 1 million in case of mouse cortex data), applied $\log_2(x+1)$ transformation, did PCA, and retained 50 leading PCs.

-\paragraph{MNIST-like datasets} The datasets shown in Figures~\ref{fig:faminst},~\ref{fig:kannada},~and~\ref{fig:kuzmnist} have been published explicitly to function as drop in replacements for the handwritten MNIST dataset.
-The dataset variants that we used here all consist of a total $n=70\,000$ images of $28\times 28$ pixels, in 10 balanced classes.
-The input was preprocessed like the original MNIST dataset, i.e. reduced to 50~dimensions via PCA.
+The data sets shown in Figures~\ref{fig:faminst},~\ref{fig:kannada},~and~\ref{fig:kuzmnist} have been published explicitly to function as drop-in replacements for the hand-written MNIST data set.
+The data set variants that we used here all consist of a total $n=70\,000$ images of $28\times 28$ pixels, in 10 balanced classes.
+The input was preprocessed like the original MNIST data set by reducing the dimensions to~50 via PCA.
 Fashion and Kuzushiji MNIST were downloaded via OpenML with the keys \texttt{Fashion-MNIST} (\url{https://www.openml.org/d/40996}) and \texttt{Kuzushiji-MNIST} (\url{https://www.openml.org/d/41982}), respectively.
 Kannada MNIST was downloaded from \url{https://github.com/vinayprabhu/Kannada_MNIST}.

 \counterwithin{figure}{section} {A\arabic{figure}}